MOS Technology 6502: Programmer's model

 The 6502 is a little-endian 8-bit processor with a 16-bit address bus.
-The original versions were fabricated using an 8 µm process technology chip with a die size of 153 × 168 mil, for a total area of 16.6 mm2.
+The original versions were fabricated using an 8 µm process technology with a die size of 153 × 168 mil, for a total area of 16.6 mm2.

 The internal logic runs at the same speed as the external clock rate.
-It featured a simple pipeline; on each cycle, the processor fetches one byte from memory and processes another.
+It featured a simple two-stage pipeline; on each cycle, the processor fetches one byte from memory and processes another.
 This means that any single instruction can take as few as two cycles to complete, depending on the number of operands that instruction uses.
 For comparison, the Zilog Z80 required two cycles to fetch memory, and the minimum instruction time was four cycles.
 Thus, despite the lower clock speeds compared to competing designs, typically in the neighborhood of 1 to 2 MHz, the 6502's performance was competitive with CPUs using significantly faster clocks.
 This is partly due to a simple state machine implemented by combinational (clockless) logic to a greater extent than in many other designs; the two-phase clock (supplying two synchronizations per cycle) could thereby control the machine cycle directly.

 This design also led to one useful design note of the 6502, and the 6800 before it.
-Because the chip only accessed memory during a certain part of the clock cycle, and this duration was indicated by the φ2-low clock-out pin, other chips in a system could access memory during those times when the 6502 was off the bus.
-This was sometimes known as "hidden access".
+Because the chip only accessed memory during a certain part of the clock cycle, (Note: This period was indicated by the φ2-low clock-out pin.) other chips in a system could access memory during those times when the 6502 was off the bus.
+This was sometimes known as hidden access.
 This technique was widely used by computer systems; they would use memory capable of access at 2 MHz, and then run the CPU at 1 MHz.
 This guaranteed that the CPU and video hardware could interleave their accesses, with a total performance matching that of the memory device.
 Because this access was every other cycle, there was no need to signal the CPU to avoid using the bus, making this sort of access easy to implement without any bus logic.

-When faster memories became available in the 1980s, newer machines could use this same technique while running at higher clock rates, the BBC Micro used newer RAM that allowed its CPU to run at 2 MHz while still using the same bus sharing techniques.
+When faster memories became available in the 1980s, newer machines could use this same technique while running at higher clock rates; the BBC Micro used newer RAM that allowed its CPU to run at 2 MHz while still using the same bus sharing techniques.

 Like most simple CPUs of the era, the dynamic NMOS 6502 chip is not sequenced by microcode but decoded directly using a dedicated PLA.
 The decoder occupied about 15% of the chip area.
 This compares to later microcode-based designs like the Motorola 68000, where the microcode ROM and decoder engine represented about a third of the gates in the system.